Glossary

 Downstream refers to the client-side connection into the engine from the Internet.
 Upstream refers to the connection the engine makes to the service through the tunnel and agent.

 A stream-oriented tunnel type (TCP-like).
-It is the natural fit for HTTP/1.1, HTTP/2 cleartext (h2c), and TLS tunnels.
+It is the natural fit for HTTP/1.1, HTTP/2 cleartext (h2c), TLS tunnels, SSH-style access, and most private tunnel workflows.

 Tunnel protocol